dr-waterstorm/gog-batocera/README.md

 # GOG to Batocera

 ## General Goal
 This repo documents the progress of importing my GOG games into batocera.
-The primary focus is to get my GOG games working on my batocera stating using dosbox-staging, scummvm and wine / proton.
+The primary focus is to get my GOG games working on my batocera using DOSBox Staging, scummvm and wine / proton.

 ## My Setup
 I use the following hardware: